Florence Harding: Style and political influence

 Florence read mail after breakfast and wrote invitations for social events.
 She was the first first lady to send original responses to the many letters received.
-She would often stand at the south portico to get her photograph taken with large groups.
+She would often stand at the south portico to have her photograph taken with large groups.
 The New York Tribune praised her as being "far more generous receiving special groups at the White House than were her predecessors."
 She obsessed over her appearance but insisted she hated clothes.
 By wearing long skirts, she was somewhat out of style with the new fad being flapper dresses, but Florence remarked that she had no right to dictate how short the skirts should be.
 In addition, she launched new fashions like the silk black neckband, which became known as "Flossie Clings" after her maiden name.
 She carried small bouquets of blue-violet flowers to complement her blue eyes.
 Despite her emphasis on fashion, Florence was economical elsewhere in the White House budget, which was highly praised in the wake of the 1921 recession.

 As a White House hostess, Florence presided over elegant parties that often had several thousand guests where her husband would refer to her as The Duchess.
 These parties were largely a continuation of the front porch campaign, and she also had dinner parties on the presidential yacht.
 Florence relished in her role as White House tour guide, learning about the history of the property from books and displaying a portrait of Sarah Yorke Jackson.
 Despite her growing popularity with the public, high society largely shunned Florence and favored Second Lady Grace Coolidge, with whom Florence had an uneasy relationship.
 The couple's dog Laddie Boy was a hit though, sparking a craze for Airedale terriers.

 Florence became the first first lady since Frances Cleveland whose face was so recognizable to the public, as she frequently appeared in newsreel footage alongside Warren unveiling statues, attending baseball games, and dedicating the Lincoln Memorial.
 Several flowers were named in her honor, and the composer David S. Ireland wrote a song called "Flo from Ohio."
 Due to the popular interest in psychoanalysis, some psychological profiles were written of her in newspapers.
 The First Couple increased their popularity by attending movie screenings and meeting actors, who were previously seen as vulgar by high society.
 Al Jolson was a frequent guest, and Florence gave D.W.
 Griffith a tour and lunch at the White House.
 Florence became the first first lady to appear in movies with her signature wave to crowds.
 Evalyn McLean taught her how to operate a camera and she made some films of women at the Potomac Park Civic Club.